BrenPatF/powershell_utils/TrapitUtils/README.md

 This function acts as a 'pure' wrapper around calls to the unit under test.
 It is 'externally pure' in the sense that it is deterministic, and interacts externally only via parameters and return value.
 Where the unit under test reads inputs from file the wrapper writes them based on its parameters, and where the unit under test writes outputs to file the wrapper reads them and passes them out in its return value.
 Any file writing is reverted before exit.

+Test-Unit is not normally called directly, but via the Test-Format function.

 ### Test-Format
 [&uarr; API](#api)<br />
 ```powershell
 Test-Format($utRoot, $npmRoot, $stemInpJSON, $purelyWrapUnit)
 ```
-Calls Test-Unit, then calls the JavaScript formatter, which writes the formatted results files to a subfolder in the script folder, based on the title, returning a summary.
+The unit test driver utility function is called as effectively the main function of any specific unit test script.
+It calls Test-Unit, then calls the JavaScript formatter, which writes the formatted results files to a subfolder in the script folder, based on the title, returning a summary.
 It has parameters:

-* `[string]$utRoot`: unit test root folder
+* `[String]$utRoot`: unit test root folder
-* `[string]$npmRoot`: parent folder of the JavaScript node_modules npm root folder
+* `[String]$npmRoot`: parent folder of the JavaScript node_modules npm root folder
-* `[string]$stemInpJSON`: input JSON file name stem
+* `[String]$stemInpJSON`: input JSON file name stem
 * `[ScriptBlock]$purelyWrapUnit`: function to process unit test for a single scenario, passed in from test script, described in the section above for Test-Unit

 Return value:

-* `[string]`: summary of results
+* `[String]`: summary of results

 ### Test-FormatDB
 [&uarr; API](#api)<br />